 24-07-35.
 Designation of minimum maintenance road.
 A board having jurisdiction as described in this chapter, and the governing body of a city, may designate a road under its jurisdiction as a minimum maintenance road in accordance with sections 24-07-35 through 24-07-37.
 The designation may be made only if the board or governing body determines that the road to be so designated is used only occasionally or intermittently for passenger and commercial travel.
 Further, the designation cannot be made if the road is used as a school bus route, mail route, or as the only access to any existing residence.
 In its action designating the minimum maintenance road, the board or governing body shall identify the beginning and end of the road.
-The board or governing body shall notify each adjoining political subdivisions, the designation as a minimum maintenance road is not applicable unless the board or governing body of a city as a minimum maintenance road is not applicable unless the board or governing body of a city.
+The board or governing body shall notify each adjoining political subdivision of a designation made under this section.
+If a road runs along the boundary of political subdivisions, the designation as a minimum maintenance road is not applicable unless the board or governing body of a designation agrees with the designation.